- What is ROTC?

 In order to remain enrolled in ROTC you must pass the Air Force Physical Fitness Assessment (PFA) each semester, which consists the following components: 1 minute of push-ups, 1 minute of sit-ups, and a 1.5 mile run.
 Also each student must attend physical training sessions two to three times per week that normally start at 0600.

 - Can anyone join UNLV ROTC?

-Anyone who is enrolled as a full-time student (taking at least 12 credit hours) at UNLV, College of Southern Nevada, or Nevada State College and is working towards becoming a U.S. citizen (must be a U.S. citizen by the end of sophomore year) can join ROTC.
+Anyone who is enrolled as a full-time student (taking at least 12 credit hours) at UNLV, College of Southern Nevada, or Nevada State College and is working towards becoming a U.S. citizen (AFROTC Cadre can provide more details on required timeline for obtaining citizenship) can join ROTC.

 - Do I need to have a specific major to join?

-Although the Air Force is actively seeking technical, nursing, and language majors, all degree programs are allowed to join AFROTC.
+Although the Air Force and Space Force are actively seeking technical, nursing, and language majors, all degree programs are allowed to join AFROTC.

 - Is ROTC time-consuming?